-CCMs shall ensure that their national legislation applies to all crews working on fishing vessels flying their flag in the WCPF Convention Area and, where appropriate and applicable, CCMs shall adopt measures into their national legislation to establish minimum standards regulating crew labour conditions.
+CCMs shall ensure that their national legislation applies to all crews working on fishing vessels fishing for highly migratory fish stocks that are authorized to fly their flag [in the areas beyond their own national jurisdictions of the WCPF Convention Area and, where appropriate and applicable, CCMs shall adopt measures into their national legislation to establish minimum standards regulating crew labour conditions,] as provided for in the following paragraphs of this CMM.

+1ter (USA): The following paragraphs apply to all areas of high seas and all exclusive economic zones in the Convention Area [except where otherwise stated].
+Coastal CCMs are encouraged to take consistent measures in archipelagic waters and territorial seas and to inform the Commission Secretariat of the relevant measures that they will apply in these waters

 Fair and safe working conditions on board fishing vessels

-CCMs shall provide fair and safe working conditions on board for all crew working on fishing vessels flying their flag and operating within the WCPFC Convention area, including, inter alia:
+CCMs shall provide fair and safe working conditions on board for all crew working on fishing vessels authorized to fly their flag and operating within areas beyond their jurisdiction in the WCPFC Convention area, including, inter alia:

+2ter (USA): CCMs shall require owners and operators of their fishing vessels authorized to fly their flag, operating in [areas beyond national jurisdiction of] the Convention area to establish:

-A safe and secure working environment with minimum risk to health, safety, and welfare;
+A safe working environment where the welfare, occupational safety and health of fishers is effectively protected.

-Fair terms of employment, that are enshrined in a written contract or agreement or in equivalent measures, [CCMs may use the particulars included in the crew agreement as set out in the Attachment as a guideline], which are made available to the crew member, in a form and language that facilitates the employee’s understanding of the terms and is agreed by the crew member, ;
+Terms of employment, that are enshrined in a written contract or agreement or in equivalent measures, [CCMs may use the particulars included in the crew agreement as set out in the Attachment as a guideline], which are made available to the crew member, in a form and language that facilitates the employee’s understanding of the terms and is agreed by the crew member prior to departure;

-Decent working and living conditions on board fishing vessels, including access to sufficient freshwater and food, operational safety protection and medical care, rest periods, and conditions that facilitate acceptable standards of sanitary hygiene which has to be provided by the fishing operator or the owner of the fishing vessel;
+Decent working and living conditions on board fishing vessels, including access to clean or potable freshwater and food, occupational safety and health protection, medical care, rest periods, and conditions that facilitate minimum standards of health and hygiene which is to be provided by the fishing operator or the owner of the fishing vessel;

-Decent and regular remuneration as well as appropriate insurance for the crew;
+Decent and regular remuneration (e.g. monthly) that is accessible by crew that remain at sea for long periods as well as appropriate insurance for the crew;

-Providing crew members with the reasonable opportunity to disembark, terminate the contract of employment, and seek repatriation at the employer’s cost,;
+Providing crew members with the reasonable opportunity to disembark, access their identity documents, terminate the contract of employment, access to communication with [union or workers’ rights organization that can render assistance] and seek repatriation.
+Transportation and other related expenses shall be at the employer’s cost in the case that the early termination of the contract is resulted from the employer;

-Crew providers and vessel operators shall make sure crew members are aware of their rights, access to legal support, and access to a disputes mechanism before a contract is signed, and before a crew member embarks on a vessel;
+Crew providers and fishing vessel operators shall make sure crew members are aware of their rights, [access to legal support, and access to a disputes mechanism] before a contract is signed, and before a crew member embarks on a fishing vessel;

-full protection of the health, safety and morals of young persons, including ensuring young persons have received adequate specific instruction or vocational training and have completed basic pre-sea safety training
+Protection of the health, safety and [morals] of young persons, including ensuring young persons have received adequate specific instruction or vocational training and have completed basic pre-sea safety training;

-Crew providers and vessel owners and operators shall record the contact details of each crew member’s next of kin or designated contact person before the crew member embarks on a vessel; and
+Crew providers [and vessel owners and operators] shall [make best efforts to] record the contact details of each crew member’s next of kin or designated contact person before the crew member embarks on a vessel; and

-; Promote sufficient training for all the fishers working on board - with consideration to relevant international guidelines and standards, including the International Convention on Standards of Training, Certification and Watchkeeping for Fishing Vessel Personnel (STCW-F)
+Promote [sufficient] training for all the fishers working on board - with consideration to relevant international guidelines and standards, including the regulations set out in the Basic Safety Training for all fishing vessel personnel of the International Convention on Standards of Training, Certification and Watchkeeping for Fishing Vessel Personnel (STCW-F).